SlotkinLab/slotkinlab.github.io/index.md

 layout: splash
 permalink: /
 header:
-  image: /assets/images/group_2023.jpg
+  image: /assets/images/group_2025.jpg
 feature_row:
   - image_path: /assets/images/flower.svg
     alt: "research"
     title: "Research"
-    excerpt: "Our research focuses on how plant cells control Transposable Elements (TEs), and how we can learn to control TEs as tools for gene editing.
+    excerpt: "Our research focuses on how plant cells control Transposable Elements (TEs), and how we can learn to control TEs as tools for genome engineering.
 See [here](/research/) for a description of our research."
   - image_path: /assets/images/people2.jpg
     alt: "People"
     title: "People"